shikhar-srivastava/IITKGP/README.txt

 	1. Run 'install.bat'.
 Download the file "deeplearning4j-examples-0.4-rc0-SNAPSHOT-bin.jar" from the link.
 Move it to /jars folder.

-	2. Move the application folder "MachineLearningIITKGP" to the webapps folder of your APACHE TOMCAT server install.
+	2. Ensure the application folder "MachineLearningIITKGP" is in the webapps folder of your APACHE TOMCAT server install.
 (Or equivalently to your local server manager's deployment folder)

-	3. Run Local Server
+	3. Run Local Server.
-	-	Tested on Apache Tomcat server. by executing %Tomcat Server path%/bin/startup.sh
+		-On Apache Tomcat, run %CATALINA_HOME%/bin/startup.sh in the cmd prmpt.